Here’s the new Democratic plan for $1,400 stimulus checks

 Trump was a forceful advocate for the payments, which included his name on the earlier round of checks.
 Sen. Josh Hawley (R-Mo.) and a handful of Senate Republicans also expressed support for $2,000 payments, but other Republican lawmakers panned them as wasteful government spending.

 A group of 10 GOP Senators seeking a bipartisan deal with Biden pitched $1,000 stimulus payments.
 That group suggested dramatically lowered income thresholds to $40,000 per year for singles and $80,000 for couples.
-Many of the Republican lawmakers in the group — led by Sen. Susan Collins (R-Me.) — are skeptical of the merits of the payments but included them as a good-faith effort to show Biden they were serious about negotiating, according to one person familiar with the group’s discussions granted anonymity to describe internal dynamics.
+Many of the Republican lawmakers in the group — led by Sen. Susan Collins (Maine) — are skeptical of the merits of the payments but included them as a good-faith effort to show Biden they were serious about negotiating, according to one person familiar with the group’s discussions, who spoke on the condition of anonymity to describe internal dynamics.